nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

     git stash list

+To view the contents of an individual stash:

+    git stash show

 ## Reintegrating a Branch into Develop
 If a code review is necessary and your changes are complete, click the [[/images/Using-OpenStudio-with-Git-and-GitHub/compare.png]] Compare button in your branch and follow [GitHub's instructions](https://help.github.com/articles/creating-a-pull-request) for submitting a pull request.
 After creating the pull request, you can assign it to the bug or ticket owner for review.